HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 but a dystopia in the eyes of most other people in the modern world.”

 The speaker’s interlocutor squints at her just a little.
+A young women in her early 20s, maybe younger, with a delicate face and flaming hair, projecting a unique kind of assertiveness and depth unexpected for her age — when she is paying attention.
-He had just met her five minutes ago in this very coffee shop for the first time;
+Just five minutes ago he met her in this coffee shop for the first time;
-and she has already launched into this long speech about how utopias and dystopias are two sides of the same coin.
+and now she has already launched into this long speech about how utopias and dystopias are two sides of the same coin.
 An interesting character, for sure.
-“You know, I thought people would reference the original book *Utopia* (Thomas Moore, 1516) instead of pop tv shows when trying to argue about utopias…”
+“You know, I thought people would reference the original book *Utopia*[^K1] instead of pop tv shows when trying to argue about utopias…”

+[^K1]: —— Thomas Moore, 1516

-“Have you actually read the book Utopia?”
+“Have you read that book?”

-“… No.”
+“… Not really.”

 “Case in point.
 No point in referencing things people don’t know,